Drink to the Moment!

 Take a tour of Thornton Distilling and Brewing Co. located inside a building dating backt to the 1800s, to experience the super smooth Dead Drop Pecan Whiskey.
 Or fill your senses with aromas of ruby red grapefruits, hibiscus and juniper berries by sampling their Dead Drop Gin.
 Tours are available weekly and food is served daily, including brunch.

-Now it’s time to “Wine” down at Cooper’s Hawk Winery and Restaurant in Orland Park, Oak Lawn or New Lenox.
+Now it’s time to “Wine” down at Cooper’s Hawk Winery and Restaurant in Orland Park or New Lenox.
 Since opening in late 2005, Cooper’s Hawk has received over 300 wine awards from various local, national and international wine competitions.
 The type of wines they offer include sparkling, red, white, sweet red, blush, sangria, fruit, dessert and mulled.
 Start off the meal with the Crab & Lobster Bisque paired with a glass of Lux Chardonnay white wine.
 Try the Cabernet Zinfandel red wine with the Red Wine Braised Short Ribs.
 They also offer a Live Balance menu that helps you watch your calories while still enjoying your wine.
 Save room for a Cooper’s Hawk dessert favorite, Chocolate Pretzel Bread Pudding paired with an Ice Wine, which is a luscious mix of tropical and stone fruit flavors with a burst of tartness.